 - AABC 32nd National Bonsai Convention, 17-20th May 2019

-Now less than a month away, but bookings are still open – this year’s AABC Convention, hosted by the Victorian Native Bonsai Club, and once again to be held in Melbourne.
-This 2019 Convention, titled “Australian Natives Breaking Through the Bonsai Ceiling”, will highlight how the unique range of Australian native species can bring another unique contribution to the ancient Japanese art of Bonsai.
+That was just a great weekend of Bonsai with Australian native plants – this year’s 32nd AABC Convention, hosted by the Victorian Native Bonsai Club, and held in Melbourne.
+This Convention, titled “Australian Natives Breaking Through the Bonsai Ceiling”, highlighted how the unique range of Australian native species can bring another very special contribution to the ancient Japanese art of Bonsai.

-And combine this with the other presenters who will be demonstrating their skills, their artistic flair, and their experience in finding the best bonsai in Australian Native Plants!
-Hugh Grant challenging us with his unique artistic vision and expertise; Roger Hnatiuk with his wide botanical and bonsai knowledge and his special artistic flair; Quentin Valentine combining his own vision, experience and skills in bringing out the best in a wide range of species; and the other growers contributing their knowledge and experience with Australian plant species.
-Combine these with an exhibition of some of Australia’s outstanding Australian species bonsai, and an extensive set of bonsai trading tables – What a feast of bonsai on this weekend.
+And combine this with the other presenters who demonstrated their skills, their artistic flair, and their experience in finding the best bonsai in Australian Native Plants!
+Hugh Grant challenged us with his unique artistic vision and expertise; Roger Hnatiuk brought his wide botanical and bonsai knowledge and his special artistic flair; Quentin Valentine extended his own vision, experience and skills to present some challenging design concepts; and the other growers who contributed their knowledge and experience with Australian plant species.
+Combine these with an exhibition of some of Australia’s outstanding Australian species bonsai, and an extensive set of bonsai trading tables – What a feast of bonsai with Australian Native Plants was on show on this weekend.